Climate Change

 Scenario Analysis

-Kioxia Group carried out an impact analysis of the effects of climate change on our operations by stakeholder and by business using two scenarios stipulated by the International Energy Agency (IEA) and other organizations: the 2℃ Scenario and 4℃ Scenario.Under the 2℃ Scenario, we believe government action, regulatory strengthening and the preferences of customers and other stakeholders will have a significant impact.
+Kioxia Group analyzes the impact of climate change on our operations, considering its effects on our stakeholders, business activities, and our overall value chain.
+In addition to ongoing assessment using two scenarios stipulated by the International Energy Agency (IEA) and other organizations—the 2℃ Scenario and 4℃ Scenario5—in FY2023 we also began to consider the use of the IEA’s 1.5℃ Scenario.
+Under this scenario, we believe government action, regulatory strengthening and the preferences of customers and other stakeholders will have a significant impact.
 For example, we assume that there will be an increase in the costs associated with the implementation of measures to reduce greenhouse gas emissions at manufacturing sites, and higher research and development costs arising from the need to develop more energy-efficient products with increased capacity.
-Under the 4℃ Scenario, we project rising material costs and the emergence of physical risks to our company bases.
+Under the 4℃ Scenario, we project the emergence of physical risks to our company bases.

-5 The 2℃ Scenario and 4℃ Scenario are common terms applied to climate-related scenarios depicted by the IEA and other organizations.
+5 These are terms commonly applied to climate-related scenarios depicted by the IEA and other organizations.
 Each scenario includes specifications of the economic measures needed to suppress rising temperatures and the envisaged environmental damage in the event such increases in temperature occur.

 Risks and Opportunities

-In terms of potential opportunities arising from the transition to low-carbon economies, we envisage expanding business opportunities through the manufacture of more efficient products that use less electricity, and by reducing our own power consumption during manufacturing through the implementation of energy conservation measures.
+In terms of potential opportunities arising from the transition to low-carbon economies, we envisage expanding business opportunities through the manufacture of more efficient products that consume less electricity, and by reducing our own power consumption during manufacturing through the implementation of energy conservation measures.

 We will continue to address any risks related to climate change, seeing these more as opportunities.